zoeyliu18/zoeyliu18.github.io/_pages/about.md

 Fall 2020 -
 ------

-Starting late Fall 2020, I will be working as a postdoctoral fellow with [Emily Tucker Prud'hommeaux](http://cs.bc.edu/~prudhome/publications.html) in the Department of Computer Science at Boston College.
-I will be focusing on developing and applying natural language generation technologies to the Iroquoian language family, most of which have very few or no living native/fluent speakers whose communities are currently engaged in efforts to reclaim their heritage languages.
+Starting late Fall 2020, I will be working as a postdoctoral fellow with [Emily Tucker Prud'hommeaux](http://cs.bc.edu/~prudhome/publications.html) in the Department of Computer Science at Boston College, where I'll be splitting time between endangered language documentation and pragmatic analysis of language development in children with autism spectrum disorder.
+The former will be focusing on developing and applying natural language generation technologies to the Iroquoian language family, most of which have very few or no living native/fluent speakers whose communities are currently engaged in efforts to reclaim their heritage languages.

 2016 - Summer 2020
 ------